Making the Front Porch

 Shown on the right are the completed porch corner brackets which have been sanded to a smooth finish and ready for two primer coats of white paint and several top coats of high gloss exterior house paint.

-The porch floor is then covered with the floor boards cut from 1/16 " birch sheets as shown on the right.
-These floor boards were glued to the porch floor using "Goop" which is tacky enough so that the boards stay in place until the adhesive has set (approximately 24 hours).
-After the porch is completed, it is given two coats of white high gloss finishing paint - the same paint that was used in restoring the real house.
+The porch floor was then covered with the floor boards cut from 1/16 " birch sheets as shown on the right.
+These floor boards were glued to the porch floor using "Goop" which is tacky enough so that the boards stay in place until the adhesive has completely set (approximately 24 hours).
+After the porch was completed, it was given two coats of white high gloss finishing paint - the same paint that was used in restoring the real house.
+The porch floor was painted with a light gray paint.

 Once the porch was completed, it was put in place but it remains a free standing part of the miniature and can be removed if the house needs to be moved.
-The color of the porch ceiling is quite commonly used in Maine According to local legend, you are supposed to be able to sit on your porch and look at the sky without having the porch ceiling distract from the sky color.
-One of the things we like especially about Maine is that the sky really is blue here, the same color we remembered from our childhood days.
-Unfortunately, in most areas of the country, there is enough particulate matter in the sky now to obscure the true color of the sky.
+The light sky blue color of the porch ceiling is quite commonly used in Maine regardless of the color used for the house trim or shutters.
+According to local legend, you are supposed to be able to sit on your porch and look at the sky without having the porch ceiling distract from the sky color.
+One of the things we like especially about Maine is that the sky really is blue here, the same color we remembered from our childhood days before pollution and smog created the yellow/gray color now seen over most cities.
+Unfortunately, in many areas of the country, there is enough particulate matter in the sky now to obscure the true color of the sky.

 Once the house is fully assembled the Greek revival details surrounding the front door become more evident.
 The intricate design is classic to the architectural style.